-An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed, or even operate, as a business.
+An economic downturn, a weather event, or another unpredictable happening such as a public health crisis has affected the company's sales, profitability, or its ability to succeed, or even operate, as a business.
 The company needs to save money but the employer has decided that they cannot operate successfully without the current number of employees.

 Thus, employee layoffs, employee furloughs, or any solution that will affect their ability to serve customers and create the product are not viable choices for the business.
 In a salary reduction situation, employees are generally not happy with the pay cut.
 But, depending on the economic circumstances, they may appreciate keeping their jobs, and especially, their benefits.

 When a company pursues a salary reduction course of action, however, employees expect the pay cuts to affect all employees—especially when they're told the cuts are across the board.